Kiele Sanchez: Personal life

-Sanchez was married to screenwriter and director Zach Helm from 2001 to 2008.
+She was married to screenwriter and director Zach Helm from 2001 to 2008.

 In 2010, Sanchez began dating actor Zach Gilford, with whom she co-starred in the ABC television pilot The Matadors.
 The couple became engaged in November 2011, and married on December 29, 2012.
 The couple also co-starred in The Purge: Anarchy.
 In August 2015, Sanchez announced that she and Gilford were expecting their first child, a son, that November.
-In October 2015, the couple announced that Sanchez had suffered a stillbirth.
+In October 2015, the couple announced that Sanchez had suffered a late-term miscarriage.
 In November 2017, the couple had a daughter, born via surrogate.
+They filed for divorce on April 19 2025.